cloudydaiyz/webdev-learning-center/04-growth-landing-page/README.md

-# growth-landing-page

-# 03-growth-landing-page
+# 04-growth-landing-page
 ![Completed Badge](https://img.shields.io/badge/completed-green)

-This project was created for the Growth website Landing page from iCodeThis challenge
+This project was created for the Growth website Landing page from iCodeThis challenge.

-`vanilla` contains the code for the pure HTML, CSS, and JS version of the project

-`vanilla-mvc` contains the code for the pure HTML, CSS, and JS version of the project, but refactored using ES6 modules and the MVC paradigm with JS

-`typescript` contains the code for the Typescript refactor of the project

 ## Overview
-This project is a game of tic tac toe, created using 3 different times -- once using vanilla JS, another using vanilla JS with the MVC pattern, and lastly using Typescript.
+This project is a responsive landing page for a fake company called Growth.
+It was made using HTML, CSS, and vanilla JS, and only contains functionality for components.

 ## Purpose of completion
-The purpose of completing this project was to go through the full workflow of creating a fully functional app in HTML, CSS, and JS.
-It also ended up helping me gain experience refactoring frontend code for better design patterns after having to refactor it twice.
-Even though I've created a project previously in Typescript, I've never refactored vanilla JS code into Typescript code, and it ended up being easier than I thought it'd be.
+The purpose of completing this project was to go through the full workflow of creating a website in HTML, CSS, and JS without following a tutorial.
+It allowed me to find my own workflow for completing the project, based on the principles of frontend development I developed by completing previous projects.

 ## Challenges encountered
-I experienced some trouble in the beginning getting my layout correct on desktop.
-Even though the video used a CSS reset, I ended up removing some of my CSS reset since the box-border property caused some of my DOM elements to be improperly positioned on the page.
-Other than that, there weren't too many other challenges with this project; mainly lots of new insights.
+The main challenge I had doing this project was during the beginning.
+Even though I was used to creating frontend projects by now because of the tutorials I followed, I wasn't completely sure on how I should begin, especially with the styles.
+I wanted my CSS code to be concise in the beginning, so if certain properties were being repeated among certain elements, I wanted to catch them as I was initially styling the page rather than when I was refactoring.
+Whenever I cared a bit less about doing this for my intial styling, the project became faster and more entertaining to work on.

 ## Lessons Learned
 Some of the things I learned while completing this project includes:
-- Applying knowledge about CSS Grid
-- CSS Reset is NOT always the solution
+- You don’t have to do mobile-first.
+If doing desktop-first is better for you, then go ahead.
+- Although it’s helpful to have media queries generalized for each device type, it’s not required.
+If it makes sense for an element to have its own query, just use it.
+- Be more specific to select the item you want!
-- Using variables for colors
+- There is no justify-self for Flexbox
-- *VERY* basic animations
-- Even though you’ll have majority of CSS in the document, sometimes it’s quick and convenient to have a quick style in the HTML
-- There’s differences between the window and document (use window for events, use document for the DOM)
-- Instead of keeping track of game board, keep track of the moves (the state)
-- Use classes to keep track of styles that’ll be changed later programmatically

-Even though I learned tons good web design concepts, I did feel like some parts were being overengineered a bit.
+- Even though I learned tons good web design concepts, I did feel like some parts were being overengineered a bit.

 ## Next steps
+If I were to continue this project, some things I would do would be:
-- Refactor the project using React
+- Refactor the project, making the CSS more concise
-- Add a backend to the app for a multiplayer mode
+- Adding additional pages to the website
+- Adding more transitions when hovering over certain divs (e.g. testimonials)
+- Ensuring all functionality on the page works